hotschedules/slate/source/includes/POS/getting-started.md

 **You're ready to start posting data to Clarifi.**

-To **POST** data into Clarifi, you will need to create 2 files and upload those to BodhiFileUpload endpoint.
+To **POST** data into Clarifi, you will need to create 2 files and upload those to File Upload endpoint.
 When the files are received, Airwaves listens for those files, consumes them and transforms them into Canonical data for consumption by Clarifi applications.

 **Note:** You will create a separate zip file for each file as you will POST each file separately when you submit your call to upload data into Clarifi.
 Attached are the file spec for each file type and further in this example, completed example files are provided for download.